BlancaCalvo/Claim-Verification-FakeNews/experiment-2/GEAR-MultiFC/README.md

 ## GEAR

-Source code and dataset for the ACL 2019 paper "[GEAR: Graph-based Evidence Aggregating and Reasoning for Fact Verification](GEAR.pdf)".
+Bsed on the code of the paper "[GEAR: Graph-based Evidence Aggregating and Reasoning for Fact Verification](GEAR.pdf)".

 ## Requirements:
 Please make sure your environment includes: